VictorGarritano/nlp_newsletter_translations/2020-03-16-NLP_Newsletter[PT-BR]_NLP_7.md

 \\

 Seja muito bem-vindo a sétima edição da NLP Newsletter.
-Esperamos que você tenha um dia incrível e que você as pessoas que você ama estejam em segurança nessas semanas difícies.
+Esperamos que você tenha um dia incrível e que você as pessoas que você ama estejam em segurança nessas semanas difíceis.
 Nós decidimos publicar essa edição na esperança de trazer mais alegria aos nossos leitores.
 Sendo assim, por favor leia a Newsletter durante o seu tempo livre.
 Nesse momento, é importante mantermos o foco no que é a verdadeira prioridade - nossa família e amigos. ❤️ 💛 💚

 <!-- Welcome to the 7th issue of the NLP Newsletter.
 I hope you are having a wonderful day and that you and your loved ones are safe in these difficult times.
 We decided to publish this newsletter to bring some joy to our readers so please read when you have free time.
 For now, let’s keep focused on the things that are of top priority— our families and friends. ❤️ 💛 💚 -->